stashed/stash/docs/guides/gke.md

-# Using Stash with Google Cloud Platform
+# Using Stash with Google Kubernetes Engine (GKE)

-This tutorial will show you how to use Stash to **backup** and **restore** a Kubernetes deployment in Google Cloud Platform.
-Here, we are going to backup the `/source/data` folder of a busybox pod into  [GCS backend](/docs/guides/backends.md#google-cloud-storage-gcs).
+This tutorial will show you how to use Stash to **backup** and **restore** a Kubernetes deployment in Google Kubernetes Engine.
+Here, we are going to backup the `/source/data` folder of a busybox pod into  [GCS bucket](/docs/guides/backends.md#google-cloud-storage-gcs).
 Then, we will show how to recover this data into a `gcePersistentDisk` and `PersistentVolumeClaim`.
 We will also re-deploy deployment using this recovered volume.

-## Prerequisites
+## Before You Begin
 At first, you need to have a Kubernetes cluster in Google Cloud Platform.
 If you don't already have a cluster, you can create one from [here](https://console.cloud.google.com/kubernetes).
 Now, install Stash in your cluster following the steps [here](/docs/setup/install.md).

-You should have understanding the following Stash terms:
+You should have understanding the following Stash concepts:

 - [Restic](/docs/concepts/crds/restic.md)
 - [Repository](/docs/concepts/crds/repository.md)
 - [Recovery](/docs/concepts/crds/recovery.md)

-Then, you will need to have a [GCS Bucket](https://console.cloud.google.com/storage) and [gcePersistentDisk](https://console.cloud.google.com/compute/disks). `gcePersistentDisk` must be in the same GCE project and zone as the cluster.
+Then, you will need to have a [GCS Bucket](https://console.cloud.google.com/storage) and [GCE persistent disk](https://console.cloud.google.com/compute/disks).
+GCE persistent disk must be in the same GCE project and zone as the cluster.

 ## Backup